feature-image

 ADVERTISEMENT

-Just like in 2015, when Issaquah first adopted the name “12saquah,” the Seahawks once again found themselves heading to the Super Bowl against New England.
-Nearly a decade later, the same game brought back the same wave of fan-driven creativity.
+Just like in 2015, when Issaquah first adopted the name “12saquah,” the Seahawks once again found themselves in a similar spot heading to the Super Bowl against the New England Patriots.

 City leaders revived the symbolic name change, hanging banners at City Hall and leaning into the déjà vu surrounding the moment.
 While the gesture carried plenty of emotion, it remained purely ceremonial, with all official records staying unchanged.
 For Seahawks fans, it felt less like a stunt and more like history lining up for another dramatic chapter.